AdobeDocs/media-analytics.en/help/implementation/overview.md

 ---
 # Implement Streaming Media for Adobe Analytics or Customer Journey Analytics

 There are various ways to implement Streaming Media.
-New customers should use one of the recommended implementation methods.

 For a detailed comparison of supported devices and platforms for the implementation methods described on this page, see [Supported devices and platforms](/help/getting-started/supported-devices.md).

-## Recommended implementation methods
+## Edge implementation methods

-The following implementation methods are recommended for all new Adobe Analytics or Customer Journey Analytics (CJA) customers:
+For most cases, we recommend using Edge when implementing Media Analytics for all new Adobe Analytics or Customer Journey Analytics (CJA) customers.

 * **Media for Edge Network SDK / Extension:** Collects data from iOS and Android devices and sends it to Edge.
 Data can then be sent either to CJA or Adobe Analytics.